-The Water Savings Protocol Technical Manual allows water savings to be calculated in a consistent and transparent manner, and meets the requirement that all water savings are independently audited.
+The Water Savings Protocol (the Protocol) allows water savings to be calculated in a consistent and transparent manner and meets the requirement that all water savings are independently audited.

-The Protocol was developed by the Department of Environment, Land, Water and Planning in collaboration with:
+It was released by the Minister for Water and developed by the Department of Environment, Land, Water and Planning in collaboration with:

 - Lower Murray Water

 The initial version of the Technical Manual was accredited through an independent review by internationally-recognised water expert Dr Don Blackmore, who was the chief executive of the Murray-Darling Basin Commission for 15 years.

 The guidelines in the Protocol are comparable to the methods originally used by the Murray‑Darling Basin Commission to audit States' compliance with the Murray-Darling Basin Cap.

 Advancements in the field of water savings and irrigation modernisation requires the manual to be reviewed and updated periodically to reflect improvements in technology, and developments in the understanding of irrigation system losses.

 Version five of the Protocol incorporates a range of updates to ensure the Protocol continues to reflect current best available information and knowledge.
 It has been developed in collaboration with technical experts and representatives from the water corporations operating irrigation districts in Victoria.
 The updates are detailed in Appendix 1 of the Protocol.